Recurrence for semi-decompositions: Introduction

-Notice that a more general result of the previous theorem holds for decompositions (see Theorem~\ref{th:equi}).
+Notice that the previous theorem implies the result for group actions (Corollary~\ref{lem:equi2R_metric}).
 As mentioned above, every equicontinuous group action on a compact Hausdorff space implies distal property.
 Therefore we also ask the following question, which Hiraku Nozawa poses.

 \begin{question} Is there any relation between $R$-closedness {\rm(}the closedness of the orbit closure relation{\rm)} and the distal property for group actions? \end{question}

 We give a negative answer for Question~\ref{q:02} as Figure~\ref{Fig:implications} even group actions on compact manifolds by constructing examples.
 Moreover, some incomparable relations hold for semi-group actions as in Figure~\ref{Fig:implications02} and more generally semi-decompositions as in Figure~\ref{Fig:implications03}.
 In addition, we have the following incomparability for semi-group actions.